Ablikon/SystemDesign-final/design_document_final.md

 The Open Science Collaboration Hub employs a microservices architecture to enable flexibility, scalability, and resilience.
 Each component handles specific aspects of the platform, communicating through well-defined APIs.

-### 3.1 C4 Model Architecture Diagrams

-We use the C4 model to visualize our software architecture at different levels of abstraction.

 #### 3.1.1 C1: System Context Diagram